abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 - `java.lang.*` is always implicitly imported regardless
 - only classes can be imported and not methods or fields unless `import static` is used
 - importing a lot of classes doesn't impact compilation or runtimes at all in Java
-- an import with wildcard (`import java.util.*`) only imports on current level and not children too
+- an import with wildcard (`import java.nio.*`) only imports classes from the current package and not from children pacakages too
 - if files have same `package` declarations, then they need not `import` each other explicitly as it's trivial
 - Specificity takes precedence.
 If `java.util.Date` and `java.sql.*` both are imported, then `Date` is fetched from `util` package
 - Any ambiguity leads to compilation error: